grammyjs/website/site/docs/plugins/session.md

 Lazy sessions is an alternative implementation of sessions that can significantly reduce the database traffic of your bot by skipping superfluous read and write operations.

-Let's assume that your bot is in a group chat where it does not respond to regular text messages, but only to commands.
+Let’s assume that your bot is in a group chat where it does not respond to regular text messages, but only to commands.
 Without sessions, this would happen:

 1. Update with new text message is sent to your bot